Badsworth/pfml_scripts/api/lambdas/README.md

 ## CI / CD

-Lambdas are built and deployed as part of the our CD workflow using Github Actions.
+Lambdas are built and deployed as part of our CD workflow using Github Actions.

-* `.github/workflows/api-deploy.yml` - Duplicate code for one of the existing lambdas (see `dor-import-build` as reference)
+* `.github/workflows/api-deploy.yml` - Duplicate code for one of the existing lambdas

 ### Setting up a new lambda CI/CD

-* add a new lambda job (see `dor-import-build` as reference)
+* add a new lambda job
 * add the job name under `api-db-migrate-up`
 * add the job under `api-release`, specify input variables to the terraform plan